 To give momentum and protection to the subtle body in its onward journey in the afterlife.

-The information given below along with the picture sketches have been provided by Mrs. Anjali Gadgil, a seeker in SSRF with a highly advanced sixth sense.
-The information and pictures have been obtained from the Universal Mind and Intellect and show the exact sequence of subtle events when a person is:
+The information given below along with the drawings based on subtle-knowledge have been provided by Mrs. Anjali Gadgil, a seeker in SSRF with a highly advanced sixth sense.
+The information and drawings based on subtle-knowledge have been obtained from the Universal Mind and Intellect and show the exact sequence of subtle events when a person is:

 Consumed by vultures